 This post contains affiliate links.
 As always, the thoughts and opinions expressed here are our own.
 You can read more of our disclosures here.
 Thank you for supporting The Salty Mamas!

 A friend had told me about the book and the impact it had on her life.
 The basic philosophy is that you wake up earlier than you typically do- the author recommends an hour, but really it’s whatever you can manage- and live that first hour of your day on purpose.
 The Miracle Morning suggests a few key habits to start your day off right- such as drinking water, getting dressed, exercising, reading, writing, and meditating- but there is plenty of flexibility to create the morning that works for you.
+Making the Miracle Morning for Moms requires a little bit of creativity and effort, but I promise it can be done.
 It looks a little different for everyone, but the idea is to start your day meaningfully and with intention, and to reap the rewards all day long.

 I should tell you now that I am a sleeper.
 If I don’t get a full night’s sleep, I get cranky, and then sobby, and eventually I get sick.
 But even with taking all of that into consideration, I am STILL a strong believer in setting that alarm clock, waking up, and punching the day right in the face.
 It’s the best way to start the day as ME, the me that I want to be- with the added benefit of a little quiet time.